HealthTensor/policies/source/sections/auditing_policy.md

 	* Assign the task of reviewing the audit reports to the workforce member responsible for the application, system, or network, the Privacy Officer, or any other individual determined to be appropriate for the task;
 	* Organize and provide oversight to a team structure charged with audit compliance activities (e.g., parameters, frequency, sample sizes, report formats, evaluation, follow-up, etc.).
 	* All connections to HealthTensor are monitored.
 Access is limited to certain services, ports, and destinations.
 Exceptions to these rules, if created, are reviewed on an annual basis.
 2. HealthTensor’s auditing processes shall address access and activity at the following levels listed below.
-In the case of PaaS Customers, Application and User level auditing is the responsibility of the Customer; HealthTensor provides software to aggregate and view User and Application logs, but the log data collected is the responsibility of the PaaS Customer.
+In the case of Customers, Application and User level auditing is the responsibility of the Customer.
 Auditing processes may address date and time of each log-on attempt, date and time of each log-off attempt, devices used, functions performed, etc.
 	* User: User level audit trails generally monitor and log all commands directly initiated by the user, all identification and authentication attempts, and data and services accessed.
 	* Application: Application level audit trails generally monitor and log all user activities, including data accessed and modified and specific actions.
 	* System: System level audit trails generally monitor and log user activities, applications accessed, and other system defined specific actions.
 HealthTensor utilizes file system monitoring from OSSEC to assure the integrity of file system data.
 	* Network: Network level audit trails generally monitor information on what is operating, penetrations, and vulnerabilities.
 3. HealthTensor shall log all incoming and outgoing traffic to into and out of its environment.
 This includes all successful and failed attempts at data access and editing.
 Data associated with this data will include origin, destination, time, and other relevant details that are available to HealthTensor.
-4. HealthTensor utilizes OSSEC to scan all systems for malicious and unauthorized software every 2 hours and at reboot of systems.
-Alerts from OSSEC are sent to Kibana, the centralized logging service that we use.
+4. HealthTensor utilizes OSSEC to scan all systems for malicious and unauthorized software every day.
 5. HealthTensor leverages process monitoring tools throughout its environment.
-6. HealthTensor treats its Developer Portal as a Platform Add-on and, as such, it logs all activity associated with Developer Portal Access.
-7. HealthTensor uses OSSEC to monitor the integrity of log files by utilizing OSSEC System Integrity Checking capabilities.
+6. HealthTensor uses OSSEC to monitor the integrity of log files by utilizing OSSEC System Integrity Checking capabilities.
 8. HealthTensor shall identify “trigger events” or criteria that raise awareness of questionable conditions of viewing of confidential information.
-The “events” may be applied to the entire HealthTensor Platform or may be specific to a Customer, partner, business associate, Platform Add-on or application (See Listing of Potential Trigger Events below).
+The “events” may be applied to the entire HealthTensor Platform or may be specific to a Customer, partner, or business associate.
 9. In addition to trigger events, HealthTensor utilizes OSSEC log correlation functionality to proactively identify and enable alerts based on log data.
-10. Logs are reviewed weekly by Security Officer.
+10. Logs are reviewed biweekly by Security Officer.
 11. HealthTensor’s Security Officer and Privacy Officer are authorized to select and use auditing tools that are designed to detect network vulnerabilities and intrusions.
 Such tools are explicitly prohibited by others, including Customers and Partners, without the explicit authorization of the Security Officer.
 These tools may include, but are not limited to:
 	* Scanning tools and devices;
 	* Password cracking utilities;